Auction Frequently Asked Questions

 Are there reserves on auction items?

-The vast majority of items are sold to the highest bidder.
-Through our frequent seller program and special cases, some items have a soft reserve.
-Our best effort is used to create a fair market for our buyers and sellers.
+A majority of items are sold to the highest bidder.
+Through our frequent seller program and special cases, some items have soft reserves.
+We use our best effort and judgment to create a fair market for our buyers and sellers.

 What does it cost for me to sell at your auction?

-Do you know if anything is wrong with this item?
+How do I know if something is wrong with an item?

-All merchandise is consigned to us by sellers.
-When a seller brings in their items, they disclose any major mechanical issues or damage they know of and we pass that information on.
-However, we highly encourage you to come inspect thoroughly the items you are interested in.
-If it's a vehicle, we encourage you to take it for a test drive on our lot and if you want to bring your mechanic down for their inspection, we have no problems there!
-Just remember, once we say "SOLD" that item is yours, so we encourage you to know what you are buying.
+When a seller brings in items, they disclose any known major issues or damage and we pass the information on in the photos and description of each lot.
+However, we highly encourage you to come inspect the items you're interested in.
+If it's a vehicle, we encourage you to test drive it on our lot, and if you want to bring your mechanic down for their inspection, that's fine!
+Just remember, once you are declared the winning bidder, the item is yours!

 How do I place a bid?